ziqi-lydia/seo-geo-sources/README.md

 ### Module 1: AI Visibility Audit
 - Queries **ChatGPT**, **Perplexity**, and **Google AI Overview** with your target keyword
 - Records which products/brands each AI engine cites
-- Identifies citation gaps 鈥� what your product does that nobody mentions
+- Identifies citation gaps -- what your product does that nobody mentions
 - Determines if your brand is already visible in AI-generated answers

 ### Module 2: User Question Mining